 Low back pain is a common ailment that can affect anyone.
 Most people don’t go through life without having a bout of low back pain.
 There are various structures in the low back that can cause pain, so it’s important to have a thorough evaluation done to help determine the source of the pain you are feeling.
 Having imaging done (such as MRIs or x-rays) too hastily can be misleading.
 It’s important to match the symptoms a person is having to any sort of image that is done and to evaluate all possibilities.
 This is done so that you can avoid any unnecessary injections or surgeries.

-Here at RX Rehab Physical Therapy, our specialty is Back and Neck Pain.
+Find us at RX Rehab Physical Therapy, or call us to schedule an appointment.
 Our therapists are very experienced and have the knowledge and skills to provide a number of different ways to reach your goal of getting back to your normal self again.